-Road defects are issues with any part of a road, street, highway, or construction site that do not meet the standards of what would be considered a safe roadway.
+Road defects are issues with any part of a road, street, highway, or construction site that does not meet the standards of what would be considered a safe roadway.
 A road defect results from poor infrastructure maintenance, poor road conditions, or poor logistical planning.
-Road defects that result from poor maintenance can include damage to roads, streets, guard rails, or construction sites that pose dangers to motorists.
+Road defects resulting from poor maintenance can include damage to roads, streets, guard rails, or construction sites that pose a danger to motorists.

 Types of Common Defects on North Carolina Roads